maidsafe/resource_proof/README.md

          Difficulty = 9 size = 102400000 time to create = 338 seconds time to check = 0  seconds
          Difficulty = 10 size = 102400000 time to create = 752 seconds time to check = 0  seconds
          Difficulty = 11 size = 102400000 time to create = 1144 seconds time to check = 0  seconds
+         Difficulty = 12 size = 102400000 time to create = 1146 seconds time to check = 0  seconds
+         Difficulty = 13 size = 102400000 time to create = 1143 seconds time to check = 0  seconds
+         Difficulty = 14 size = 102400000 time to create = 7091 seconds time to check = 0  seconds

 ```